RancidDax/namazu.tools/uwu.md

 If you did this mechanic correctly, the boss will now have 3 stacks of awakened.
 The last stack to Awaken the boss will apply later.

 ### Twins
-Party to stack on **Waymark 4**, {% glossary Mistral Song %}s will target two non-tanks from sisters. {% glossary MT %} and {% glossary OT %} dodge Wicked Wheel ({% glossary PBAOE %}) and stand on a cardinal in-front of each sister against edge of blue circle, intercepting one of the {% glossary Mistral Song %}s each.
+Party to stack on **Waymark 4**, {% glossary Mistral Song %} will target two non-tanks from sisters. {% glossary MT %} and {% glossary OT %} dodge Wicked Wheel ({% glossary PBAOE %}) and stand on a cardinal in-front of each sister against edge of blue circle, intercepting one of the {% glossary Mistral Song %}s each.

 {: .tanks }
 > Intercept Priority